 And finally, if you think your injury is too bad to brush off, then try and call (or get someone to call) 911 or your local distress number, right away.
 You want to get medical attention as soon as possible after an emergency to make sure the matter does not get out of hand.
 Always avoid Longboard accidents and keep enjoying!

 One very big mistake most people make while choosing a longboard is that they will buy without considering the best longboard size to get.
 People have this misconception that any size board will do for them, and consequently often end up buying them based on appearance and looks.
 As a result, you compromise on the proper user experience.
-With the wrong size, you trip, stumble over, fail to maintain balance and stability, and the list of errors goes on and on and on.
+With the wrong size, you trip, stumble over, fail to maintain balance and stability, and the list of errors goes on and on and on and failing to choose a right size of longboard may occur a fatal accident for you.
+In this regard, we have a fantastic informative article about how to prevent longboard accidents.
 We are therefore on a mission today to educate you on How to choose the best longboard size for yourself!

 Before we even begin to guide you to pick the best longboard size, we think it is very important that you know why picking the right size is important in the very first place.